novoalab/m6ABasecaller_per_read_analysis/README.md

 ## Running the code

-### 1. Running ModPhred with m6A basecalling model (m6ABasecaller)
+### 1. Basecalling with m6A basecalling model (m6ABasecaller)

+#### a) Option 1 --  All-in-one step solution: Base-call, store modification information and map with ModPhred (recommended option)
-ModPhred is a toolkit that can perform base-calling (via Guppy), storing RNA modification and mapping in a single command.
-The data is stored both in the FASTQ and BAM files.
+Here we use the tool [ModPhred](https://github.com/novoalab/modPhred) to base-call, encode m6A RNA modification and map the reads in a simple, and efficient manner, with a single command, making it very simple for the user to use alternative basecalling models.
+ModPhred performs the base-calling step using Guppy.
+The data is stored both in the FASTQ and BAM files, in the QUALITY INFORMATION.

 Usage:
 ```